Engaging the community in the development of a local housing strategy

-- Did participants, especially those from low-income communities of color and other vulnerable communities, build political power and gain more access to government decision makers that they can leverage for influencing future processes or decisions?
+- Did participants, especially those from low-income communities of color and other vulnerable or disinvested communities, build political power and gain more access to government decision makers that they can leverage for influencing future processes or decisions?

 - Was the strategy adopted and implemented?